PREF: Phasorial Embedding Fields for Compact Neural Representations: Phasorial Embedding Fields Implementation Details

-\textbf{Phasor Volume Initialization.} Our PREF approach can be alternatively viewed as a frequency space learning scheme to existing spatial coordinate-based MLPs.
-In our experiments, we found zero initialization works well for applications ranging from 2D image regression to 5D radiance fields reconstruction while certain applications require more tailored initialization, e.g., geometric initialization in \cite{SAL, yariv2020multiview}.
-This is because $\Phasor(\mathrm{k})$ (with $\mathrm{k}$ being the frequency coordinate) needs to satisfy the unique constraints of $f(\mathrm{x})$.
+\textbf{Phasor Volume Initialization.} Our PREF approach can be alternatively viewed as a frequency space learning scheme for existing spatial coordinate-based MLPs.
+In our experiments, we found zero initialization works well for applications ranging from 2D image regression to 5D radiance field reconstruction while certain applications require more tailored initialization, e.g., geometric initialization in \citep{SAL}.
+This is because $\rmP(\mathrm{k})$ (with $\mathrm{k}$ being the frequency coordinate) needs to satisfy the unique constraints of $f(\mathrm{x})$.
 We thus initialize the phasor volume as follows: Let $f^{\circ}(\mathrm{x})$ be the initialization of $f(\mathrm{x})$.
-We have $\Phasor^{\circ}(\mathrm{k})$ = $\mathcal{T}(f^{\circ}(\mathrm{x}))$, with $\mathcal{T}$ as the Fourier transform.
-We then transform $\Phasor^{\circ}(\mathrm{k})$ via the inverse Fourier transform $\IFFT$ (due to duality between $f(\mathrm{x})$ and $\Phasor(\mathrm{k})$) as the \textit{approximation} to $f^{\circ}(\mathrm{x})$.
-We found such a strategy enhances the stability and efficiency.
+We have $\rmP^{\circ}(\mathrm{k})$ = $\mathcal{T}(f^{\circ}(\mathrm{x}))$, with $\mathcal{T}$ as the Fourier transform.
+We then transform $\rmP^{\circ}(\mathrm{k})$ via the inverse Fourier transform $\mathcal{T}$ (due to duality between $f(\mathrm{x})$ and $\rmP(\mathrm{k})$) as the \textit{approximation} to $f^{\circ}(\mathrm{x})$.
+We found such a strategy enhances stability and efficiency.

 \textbf{Computation Time.} One of the key benefits of PREF is its efficiency.
-As discussed in section 4.3, we conduct frequency-based neural field reconstruction by employing IFT, which is computationally low cost and at the same time effective.
+We conduct frequency-based neural field reconstruction by employing IFT, which is computationally low cost and at the same time effective.
 When the input batch is sufficiently large (e.g., $4096 \times 1024$ samples per batch in radiance field reconstruction), the per-sample numerical evaluation will dominate the computational cost.
-Since such per-sample evaluation can be efficiently implemented using matrix product, it is essentially equivalent to adding a tiny linear layer.
+Since such per-sample evaluation can be efficiently implemented using matrix products, it is essentially equivalent to adding a tiny linear layer.
 The overall implementation makes PREF nearly as fast as the state-of-the-art, e.g., instant-NGP for NeRF.
-For example, on the Lego example, our PyTorch PREF produces the final result in 16 minutes on a single RTX3090, considerably faster than the original NeRF and comparable to the PyTorch implementation of i-NGP.
-We are in the process of implementing PREF on CUDA analogous, and hopefully, it may achieve comparable performance to the CUDA version of i-NGP.
+For example, on the Lego example, our PyTorch PREF produces the final result in 16 minutes on a single RTX3090, considerably faster than the original NeRF and comparable to the PyTorch implementation of NGP.
+We are in the process of implementing PREF on CUDA analogous, and hopefully, it may achieve comparable performance to the CUDA version of NGP.